A 1-day course offered virtually

 Jacksonville, Florida

-Millie D. Long, MD, MPH, FACG
+Millie D. Long, MD, FACG

-University of North Carolina School of Medicine
+University of North Carolina at Chapel Hill

 Chapel Hill, North Carolina